One Clear Ice-cold January Morning at the Beginning of the 21st Century

 - Page count:

-Schimmelpfennig's world is uncomfortable and cold; but in the hearts of his character glow the flames of longing, passion and solidarity — Martin Halter, Berliner Zeitung
+Schimmelpfennig's world is uncomfortable and cold; but in the hearts of his characters glow the flames of longing, passion and solidarity — Martin Halter, Berliner Zeitung

 A powerful novel of extraordinary momentum and contemporaneity - its looping narrative is both gripping and unsettling — Björn Hayer, Spiegel